node-js-libs/node.io/docs/api.md

 **Global job methods**

-    this.emit(result)           //Emits a result to the next stage of processing this.skip()                 //Cancels the thread and discards the input this.finish()               //Same as skip()
+    this.emit(result)               //Emits a result to the next stage of processing this.skip()  OR  this.finish()  //Cancels the thread and discards the input this.exit(msg)                  //Exits the job with an optional error message this.retry()                    //Retries the thread
-    this.exit(msg)              //Exits the job with an optional error message this.retry()                //Retries the thread
+    this.add(input)                 //Dynamically add input to the queue

 **input()**